-Seattle University achieved a Gold rating for sustainability from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) 2016 Sustainability Tracking, Assessment & Rating System™ (STARS).
-SU is ranked #6 nationally among master’s universities in AASHE’s 2016 Sustainable Campus Index.
+Seattle University achieved a Gold rating for sustainability from the Association for the Advancement of Sustainability in Higher Education’s (AASHE) 2018 Sustainability Tracking, Assessment & Rating System™ (STARS), improving its score over its 2017 Gold rating.
+SU was ranked #3 nationally among universities for its sustainability curriculum in AASHE’s 2018 Sustainable Campus Index.

-Seattle University is nationally recognized as a green campus where all significant buildings in the past five years have been built to LEED Gold standards.
+Seattle University is nationally recognized as an institution where all significant buildings in the past five years have been built to LEED Gold Standards.
 Leadership in Energy and Environmental Design (LEED) is an international green building rating system.